-If you’re interested in investing in specific industries such as technology, you can invest in an entire group of tech stocks as opposed to choosing just one company to purchase their shares.
+If you’re interested in investing in specific industries such as technology, you can invest in an entire group of tech stocks and invest with an ETF, or choose to invest in a specific technology company.
 And when you purchase fractional shares, you can build a diversified portfolio with as little as $5.

 Stash picks a select group of the thousands of ETFs and stocks available, based on factors like low fees, managed risk, and historical performance.

 Stash recommends a set of those investments for you, based on the profile you fill out when you sign up.
 For each investment available to you on Stash, you can see the primary companies included, read our investment profile, and you can always visit the fund website for more information.

 Q. Will Stash tell me when to sell my stock shares?